 Making these hotdogs couldn't get much easier.
 Whip up some salsa using your favourite recipe.
 I now make my salsa in a blender instead of chopping ingredients like I use to.
 My tomatoes, garlic and onion all get a bit of charring to intensify their flavour.

-To make the dawgs it really isn’t that hard.
-Whip up some salsa.
-Use your favourite recipe.
-I now make my salsa in a blender instead of chopping ingredients like I use to.
-My tomatoes, garlic and onion all get a bit of charring before being used.
-I have no recipe, I just use amounts that I feel like on the day.
+There is no recipe, I just use amounts that I feel like on the day.
 There will always be tomato, onion, garlic, jalapeno chilli and coriander (cilantro).
-Also make up a batch of chipotle mayonnaise (recipe below).
+Also, make up a batch of chipotle mayonnaise (recipe below).

-Use buns of your choice.
-I personally like the soft hot dog rolls when making dawgs.
+Use buns of your choice, I personally like the soft hotdog rolls.
 You can use them cold, but I like to warm them slightly in the oven before use.
-Be careful not to leave them in their too long, you don’t want them getting all crunchy.
+Be careful not to leave them in their too long.
+Crunchy rolls are not desirable.
 Split the buns down the middle.

 Lay a simmered frankfurt of your choice in your bun.
-I like skinless if buying them from the supermarket.
-If I have been to Rudi’s Butchery I love their frankfurts.
-Generally I keep some in my freezer, but even I run out.
+My personal choice is skinless if buying them from the supermarket.

 - 1 cup mayonnaise homemade or store bought